PROFILE

 Although minerals production traditionally

-centered on bauxite, silver, and tin production,
+centered on bauxite, silver, and tin, Indonesia

-Indonesia is expanding its copper, nickel, gold,
+is expanding its copper, nickel, gold, and coal

-and coal output for export markets.
-In mid-1993,
+output for export markets.
+In mid-1993, the

-the Energy Ministry reopened the coal sector to
+Energy Ministry reopened the coal sector to

 foreign investment.
 Total coal production